 All over the world, it is well-known that nursing home populations have higher levels of multi-morbidity, polypharmacy, cognitive impairment, disability, hospitalization rates, and healthcare costs compared to their community-dwelling peers.
 Given the specificity of nursing home residents, there is an urgent need for feasible and effective new care management approaches derived from pragmatic studies performed in real life conditions in nursing home settings.
 Furthermore, it is essential to promote a successful dissemination of these new clinical evidence.

 To date, clinical studies in nursing homes remains scarce.
 However, quality improvement in nursing care as well as the implementation of new care management strategies and innovation should rely on robust evidence from studies developed in this setting.

-The 6th edition of the Nursing Home Research International Conference meeting is organized on May 7-8, 2021, in Leiden.
+The 6th edition of the Nursing Home Research International Conference meeting is organized on June 2-3, 2022, in Toulouse (France)

 The objective of the meeting is to promote research and innovation in Nursing Home settings and offer a unique opportunity to network and share ideas, and disseminate cutting-edge knowledge among international researchers in the field of Long Term Care.

 • Juergen Bauer (Germany)